Khaankhre Sobekhotep

 Khaankhre Sobekhotep was a minor king of the Thirteenth Dynasty of Egypt during the Second Intermediate Period.

 His chronological position is much debated.
-In literature, Khaankhre Sobekhotep is known as Sobekhotep I. However, he is now believed to be Sobekhotep II or Sobekhotep IV (in some newer studies).
+In literature, Khaankhre Sobekhotep is known as Sobekhotep I. However, he is now believed to be Sobekhotep II or Sobekhotep IV (in some newer studies), adding to the confusion.

 Attestations

 At Abydos, Khaankhre Sobekhotep is attested by a relief from a chapel.
-Of Unknown Provenance, is a fragment of an inscribed column.
+Of unknown provenance is a fragment of an inscribed column.
 His name Khaankhre Sobekhotep also appears on a granite statue pedestal.

 Non-contemporary attestations

 Karnak King List

 The Karnak king list preserves his prenomen Khaankhre.
 This list of kings was made during the reign of Thutmose III.

+Abydos King List

+Other king lists, like the Abydos King List simply omitted all rulers between Amenemhat IV and Ahmose I - perhaps because they were minor kings who only controlled some estates or parts of the country in competition with other claimants.

 Turin King List

 The Turin canon 6:15 preserves the nomen Sobek[hote]pre.
 The addition of -re may be a scribal error, as the correct entry would be Sobekhotep.
 This list of kings was made during the reign of Ramesses II.
 Khaankhre Sobekhotep is often associated with this entry, but it is not certain.
-The nomen Sobekhotep can refer to any king using this nomen, for instance Sobekhotep I. This part of the king list is also so fragmentary and uncertain that its hard to interpret.
-Other king lists, like the Abydos King List simply omitted all rulers between Amenemhat IV and Ahmose I - perhaps because they were minor kings who only controlled some estates or parts of the country in competition with other claimants.
+The nomen Sobekhotep can refer to any king using this nomen, for instance Sobekhotep I. This part of the king list is also so fragmentary and uncertain that it is hard to interpret.

+The nomen Sobekhotep as used by Khaankhre is without the Sobek-hieroglyph used in the Turin King List.